For Caregivers/Care Partners

 "One of the most important aspects of caregiving is educating yourself on what aphasia is and how we can best communicate with our loved ones."
 UMAP Client Care Partner

-UMAP Caregiver Education and Support
+UMAP Care Partner Education and Support

 The purpose of these meetings is to provide information, share resources and strategies, and to ask questions, share concerns, and discuss challenges as well as triumphs, with both UMAP clinicians and other care partners.